tompston/time-series-db-benchmark/README.md

 Upserts are done using an `start_time`, `interval` and `area` filter.

 The same data chunks get inserted into all of the databases.

+As the benchmark results between timescale and postgres did not match the results of the official timescale [blogpost](https://www.timescale.com/blog/postgresql-timescaledb-1000x-faster-queries-90-data-compression-and-much-more/), I asked for help / validation on [reddit](https://www.reddit.com/r/PostgreSQL/comments/1ftnlu3/native_postgresql_version_faster_than_timescaledb/).

 ## Commands